 A lot of people go to the parks to experience the rides or to see the attractions.
 A small minority of people enjoy going to the parks to snack on the delicious food that Disney has to offer.
 There are tasty treats in all of the parks; favorites that everyone runs for after passing the gates, but the Magic Kingdom offers a fantastic offering of places to eat!
 Here are the top ten places you’ll want to stop by and some of the menu items that you’ll want to try the next time you are in the Magic Kingdom.

-5 – The Friar’s Nook – located in Fantasyland, the Friar’s Nook offers some inspired choices for “walking around food.”
-Aside from hot dogs, Friar’s Nook offers some delicious takes on macaroni and cheese – my favorite being the pot roast mac and cheese.
-They also have a bacon cheeseburger mac and cheese if you are feeling slightly more adventurous – I like being able to grab it quick and on-the-go so I can keep the fun going!
+Located in Fantasyland, the Friar’s Nook offers some inspired choices for “walking around food.”
+Aside from hot dogs, Friar’s Nook once offered some delicious takes on macaroni and cheese.
+Recently the menu has been reworked to boast loaded tater tots!
+If we’re honest, the mac and cheese was by far our favorite over the tots.
+That being said – tots!
+Yum!
+The current offerings are Buffalo, Fiesta, or Greek loaded tots.
+I like being able to grab them quickly and eat on-the-go so I can keep the fun going.

 What is your favorite food place in the Magic Kingdom?
 Which place to you have to go to every time you’re at the park?

 BONUS TIP: Consider planning and booking your next Disney trip with an Authorized Disney Vacation Planner you can trust like Mickey Travels.
 They’ll help you get the best Walt Disney World deal, share expert advice and their services are totally FREE!
 It’s genius!